-Encouraging Research Links Heart Failure Cause and Treatment for Dogs and Humans
+Encouraging Research Links Heart Failure Cause and Treatment for Dogs

 If you ask the owner of a Doberman Pinscher, Great Dane or Irish Wolfhound what their furry child’s most common health problem is, they’ll immediately tell you it’s heart failure.
 The leading cause of heart failure is dilated cardiomyopathy (DCM) or, in layman terms, a weak heart.